 Power Yoga is a strong, challenging form of yoga that involves both physical and mental strength.
-This Power Yoga is a that combines the physical practice with a focus on strength and endurance.
-It incorporates elements of Hatha Yoga, power lifting, and aerobics.
+This Power Yoga is a that combines physical practise with a focus on strength and endurance.
+It incorporates elements of Hatha Yoga, powerlifting, and aerobics.
 It is one of the most rigorous types of yoga.

 It uses poses that are typically held for three to five minutes, which makes this type of yoga more physically challenging than traditional Hatha Yoga.
 For example, power yoga can combine a sun salutation sequence with a series of more difficult poses, such as the one-legged warrior pose.